 Members of the Guard and Reserves have different health care options than active duty servicemembers and active duty retirees.
-While still serving in the Guard and Reserves, members are eligible for TRICARE Reserve Select, which is a premium based health insurance program.
-Its cost is very affordable, coming in at roughly $50/mo for a member, or around $205/mo for a family plan.
+While still serving in the Guard and Reserves, members are eligible for Tricare Reserve Select, which is a premium-based health insurance program.
+Its cost is very affordable, coming in at roughly $22/mo for a member or around $228/mo for a family plan.

-Unfortunately, once you retire from the Guard or Reserves, you lose access to TRICARE Reserve Select.
-You can still participate in a TRICARE health care plan, but you would have to transfer to another plan.
-Let’s take a look at some of your health care options once you retire from the Guard or Reserves.
+Unfortunately, once you retire from the Guard or Reserves, you lose access to Tricare Reserve Select.
+You can still participate in a Tricare Reserve Select health care plan, but you would have to transfer to another plan.
+Let’s look at some of your healthcare options once you retire from the Guard or Reserves.

 Guard and Reserve Health Care Options in Retirement

-Retired members of the Guard and Reserves have several retirement plans available to them, depending upon their age, and believe it or not, where they live.
-Let’s break this down by age because it isn’t until age 60 that retired members of the Reserve Corps are eligible to receive TRICARE Prime, the same military health care offered to active duty retirees.
-Prior to age 60, retired members of the Reserve Component are referred to as “Gray Area Retirees” because they are eligible for some military retirement benefits, but not all of them (notably the pension and TRICARE Prime).
+Retired members of the Guard and Reserves have several retirement plans available to them, depending upon their age, and, believe it or not, where they live.
+Let’s break this down by age because it isn’t until age 60 that retired members of the Reserve Corps are eligible to receive Tricare Prime, the same military health care offered to active duty retirees.

 Retiree health care options – under age 60

-Without subsidies, TRICARE Retired Reserve comes in at roughly $361/mo for the individual, and about $961/mo for a family plan.
-The Catastrophic Cap for TRICARE Retired Reserve is $3,000 per family, per fiscal year.
-This is more expensive than TRICARE Reserve Select, but it may or may not be more affordable than anything you can find through an employer or on one of the health insurance exchanges.
+Without subsidies, Tricare Retired Reserve comes in at roughly $444/mo for the individual and about $1,066/mo for a family plan.
+The Catastrophic Cap for Tricare Retired Reserve is $3,655 per family, per fiscal year.
+This is more expensive than Tricare Reserve Select, but it may or may not be more affordable than anything you can find through an employer or on one of the health insurance exchanges.

 Non-military health care options – under age 60

-It may pay to shop around for less-expensive health insurance if you find the premiums for TRICARE Retired Reserve to be too expensive.
+It may pay to shop around for less-expensive health insurance if you find the premiums for Tricare Retired Reserve to be too expensive.
 The obvious choice is to check with your employer if they offer health insurance.
-You may be also able to find a less-expensive health care option on the Health Care Exchanges. eHealthInsurance.com has a lot of great options on the Exchanges (this is where I go to find my health insurance).
+You may be also able to find a less-expensive health care option on the Health Care Exchanges. eHealthInsurance.com has a lot of great options on the Exchanges (this is the website I used to find my health insurance before I joined the Guard and became eligible for Tricare Reserve Select).

 Retiree health care options – age 60-65

-Guard and Reserve retirees generally aren’t eligible to receive health care benefits until they turn age 60, at which time they would be eligible for TRICARE Prime, which is the same health insurance plan open to active duty military members and retirees.
+Guard and Reserve retirees generally aren’t eligible to receive health care benefits until they turn age 60.
+At this time, they would be eligible for Tricare Prime, which is the same health insurance plan open to active duty military members and retirees.
 This includes access to health care at a Military Treatment Facility on a space-available basis.
-However, retirees are only eligible for TRICARE Prime if they live within a certain distance of a military installation or regional health care center.
-If the retiree lives out of the area, they would only be eligible to receive TRICARE Standard.
-TRICARE Prime and Standard both have monthly premiums and associated copays, but there are some important differences.
+However, retirees are only eligible for Tricare Prime if they live within a certain distance of a military installation or regional health care center.
+If the retiree lives out of the area, they would only be eligible to receive Tricare Select.
+Tricare Prime and Select both have monthly premiums and associated copays, but there are some important differences.

 Retiree health care options – age 65+